MooniiCodes/moonii/README.md

 Please do not ask me for new updates or admin.
 Only tell me if there is a bug in the issues tab.

+# Credits

+*Microsoft* - Github (My way of hosting everything.)
+*Roblox* - Old Roblox (The inspiration for this and me wanting to revive the old blocky era.)
+*Scratch* - Hosting (The way I host all of the games you publish.)
+*Turbowarp* - Extensions & Packager (Allowed me to make the Moonii Launcher app.)

 # Thanks for reading!